 In this article, we will guide you through the process of crafting your own centralized home IDS, empowering you to strengthen and diligently monitor your network’s security.

-In the previous post Securing Home Network with SOPHOS UTM IDS we have introduced SOPHOS UTM 9, and we have discussed some benefits of having such system implemented in our home network.
-In this post, we will focus on building that IDS Box, which is shown on the diagram above in a red square.
+In our previous post titled Securing Home Network with SOPHOS UTM IDS we explored the introduction of SOPHOS UTM 9 and discussed the benefits of implementing such a system within our home network.
+Expanding on that discussion, this post will shift our focus to the installation of the IDS Box, as depicted in the diagram above within the distinctive red square.

-Let’s take a look at example hardware which can be used to build our home network Intrusion Detection System.
+Here are some hardware examples you can use to build your own home network Intrusion Detection System.